Controlling energy delivery with bistable nanostructures: Introduction

-A hallmark of life is the precise control of energy transduction -- energetically charged molecules such as ATP and GTP deliver packets of energy where and when they are needed with extreme efficiency~\cite{ross06, lipp19, phil12, nels13}.
+A hallmark of life is the precise control of energy transduction -- energetically charged molecules such as ATP and GTP deliver packets of energy where and when they are needed with extreme efficiency~\cite{ross06, phil12, nels13, lipp19}.
 This targeted energy delivery powers a wide range of processes~\cite{phil12, nels13}; for example, motor proteins like Myosin and Kinesin convert the chemical energy of ATP into mechanical work to generate forces and perform tasks~\cite{cros00, fish01, cart05, ould13} such as muscle contraction and cargo transport.
 Moreover, such biological nanomachines can operate simultaneously and independently in part due to the precision with which energy delivery is controlled, allowing for the overwhelming complexity found within cells~\cite{brow20}.

 Despite enormous experimental~\cite{leun09, roge16, jaco24} and theoretical~\cite{juli97, zera17, good21, das23, jhav23, gart24} progress, efforts to engineer synthetic nanomachines analogous to motor proteins with this level of complexity and functionality are still in their infancy compared to their biological counterparts.
-A key barrier is the lack of a generalizable mechanism for controlled energy delivery, analogous to ATP hydrolysis.
-Synthetic energy transduction can be achieved~\cite{brow20}, for example, through external fields or active particles~\cite{shen23,aubr21}, but these brute-force approaches lack the precision of ATP hydrolysis.
+Recent pioneering studies have revealed the design of mechanical catalysts~\cite{agud21, muno23}, chemically fueled molecular machines~\cite{alba22, alba23}, and fueled enzymatic behavior~\cite{chat25}.
+However, one of the remaining key hurdles in bio-inspired nanotechnology is the lack of a generalizable mechanism for controlled energy delivery.
+Although synthetic energy transduction can be achieved, for example, through external fields or active particles~\cite{brow20, aubr21, shen23}, these brute-force approaches lack the precision of ATP hydrolysis.